julianjumper/yadl/spec/type conversions.md

 `string + any`.
 This will convert any type to its string representation and append it to the string.

 `any + string`.
-Analogous but it will prepend to the string.
+Analogous but prepends to the string.

 `string * number`.
 If number is a none-negative integer, the result will be the original string repeated `number` times.
 For example `'hi' * 2 == 'hihi'`.